ReminoR/django-orm-watching-storage/README.md

 ```

 ### .env
-The project uses variable of enviroment.
-You should create file .env in root directory and uses the next variables:
+The console uses variables of enviroment.
+You should create file .env in root directory and use the next variables:

 ```
 DB_PORT - port to your database
 DB_NAME - name of your database
-DB_USER - user
+DB_USER - user of your database
-DB_PASSWORD - password
+DB_PASSWORD - password of your database
 SECRET_KEY - secret key for Django
 DEBUG - True (debug mode), False (production mode)
 ```